ad-freiburg/esa2018-experiment/BLOGPOST.md

 The target was the 26th edition of the "European Symposium on Algorithms" (ESA), a venerable algorithms conference.
 ESA receives around 300 submissions every year and has two tracks: the more theoretical Track A and the more practical Track B.
 For the experiment, I picked Track B, which received 51 submissions that year.
-Two independent PCs of 12 members each were set up, who produced a total of 313 reviews, each of which was later analyzed in detail.
+Two independent PCs of 12 members each were set up.
+Together they produced a total of 313 reviews.
-These numbers are smaller than for the NIPS experiment, but still large enough to yield meaningful results, yet small enough to allow for the time-intensive deeper analysis.
+These numbers are smaller than for the NIPS experiment, but still large enough to yield meaningful results.
+Importantly, they were small enough to allow for a time-intensive deeper analysis.

-Both PCs followed the same standard reviewing "algorithm", which was agreed on and laid out in advance as clearly as possible:
+Both PCs followed the same standard reviewing process, which was agreed on and laid out in advance as clearly as possible:

 - Phase 1: PC members entered their reviews without seeing any of the other reviews.
 - Phase 2: PC members discussed with each other, mostly on a per-paper basis, and papers were proposed for acceptance / rejection in rounds.